FAQs

 How Double Take Lawn Services takes care of your lawn from grass cutting to snow removal and more.

-Here’s a few common questions we get asked by our customers.
+Here are a few common questions we get asked by our lawn care customers.

 How often do you cut my grass?

-We cut your grass every 5-10 days or longer depending on Iowa’s weather (ex: during the heat of the summer).
+Your weekly lawn mowing service is scheduled on a day of the week depending on where you’re located in our service area, but with dry spells and wet weeks, we try to cut your grass every 5-10 days depending on Iowa’s weather (ex: during the heat of the summer).
 This helps keep your lawn looking uniform and healthy.

 What length will you cut my grass?